SpacelyProject/spacely-caribou-common-blocks/lpGBT/README.md

 This block decodes transmissions from lpgbt-based transmitters over SFP+ ((TBC))

+CONFIGURATION OPTIONS:
+* This block operates at 10.24 Gbps (this is hard-coded in the file lpgbtfpga_10g24.vhd)
+* Other configuration is set in lpgbtfpga_kcu105_10g24_top.vhd -- default is FEC5, with no components bypassed.

 ### Configurable Parameters

 | Parameter     | Default Value	          | Function  |